-- 3. Employees may utilize no more than one half (1/2) of their sick leave per year for the care of a sick or injured immediate family member. - 4.
-On January 1 of each year, the sick leave accumulated from the schedule in paragraph "3a" above, plus the current year's sick leave allowance, shall be credited to the employee. - 5.
-Persons employed on January 1, 1978, were credited with a number of sick days equal to the number of "Extended Days" and the number of Reserve Days accumulated under a previous sick leave plan, to be used as a long-term illness reserve that may be used apart from the sick leave allowance, paragraphs 3(a) (b) (c).
+- (c) Employees may utilize no more than one half (1/2) of their sick leave per year for the care of a sick or injured immediate family member. - (d) Persons employed on January 1, 1980, were credited with a number of sick days equal to the number of "Extended Days" and the number of Reserve Days accumulated under a previous sick leave plan, to be used as a long-term illness reserve that may be used apart from the sick leave allowance, paragraphs 3(a) (b) (c).
 Such reserve sick leave shall be used only in increments of 10 days or more, and satisfactory evidence of the illness or injury must be presented before those benefits shall apply.
 Once the reserve sick leave is used or depleted, it shall not be replaced.
 The reserve sick leave shall only be used at the request of the employee.